 Summary:

 Buying a home is exciting.
 However, it also carries risk.
-That risk increases when buyers hire what we call a blind inspector—someone who lacks experience, training, or independence.
+That risk increases when buyers hire what we call a blind inspector, defined as someone who lacks experience and/or training.
+Just because they have been doing it for 20 years, doesn’t mean they have been doing it write.

-Fortunately, homebuyers in Southern Indiana can protect themselves.
-With the right approach, you can choose a home inspector who delivers real value, not rushed opinions.
+Fortunately, homebuyers in Southern Indiana and other areas can protect themselves.
+With the right approach, you can choose a home inspector who delivers real value, not superficial results.

-Below is how to avoid costly mistakes and hire certified home inspection professionals who work for you.
+Below is how to avoid costly mistakes and hire InterNACHI-certified home inspection professionals who work for you.

 Do Your Due Diligence Before Hiring a Home Inspector

-Not all home inspectors operate the same way.
+Not all building inspectors, property inspectors, or home inspectors operate the same way.
 Some work alone.
 Others rely on a trained team.

 Choose Inspectors Who See What Others Miss